dataform-co/dataform/content/docs/guides/datasets/publish.md

 }
 ```

-To specify multiple operations, separate them with `---`:
+To specify multiple operations, separate them with `---` (using `---` to separate statements in pre- and post-operations ensures compatibility across all DB engines, while `;` only works with engines that support multiple statements in a single query):

 ```js
 post_operations {